storj/docs/app/support/projects/page.md

 ## Changing Project Limits

-If your account tier allows you to change your [](docId:Zrbz4XYhIOm99hhRShWHg), you will have more options than a [](docId:3QsPeVcuS4Buq5WWgFnRu).
+If your account tier allows you to change your [](docId:Zrbz4XYhIOm99hhRShWHg), you will have more options than a free plan.

 Select **Edit** to the right of the limit to change it.
 However, it will not allow to increase limits greater than your available maximum.
 To change the maximum you need to file a support request to change your limits, see [](docId:A4kUGYhfgGbVhlQ2ZHXVS).